thegenemyers/ONEcode/Format-description.md

-# ONE-code data files and schemas
+# 1-Code Data Files and Schemas

 ### Authors:  Gene Myers & Richard Durbin
 ### Last Update: October 19, 2022

 ## 0. Introduction

-This document describes ONE-code data files and the schema's that describe them.
+This document describes 1-code data files and the schema's that describe them.

 Each 1-code data file is a container for objects of a single *type*.
-There are *primary* types and *secondary* types which are specialisations of a primary type for particular applications, requiring particular properties or fields to be present by convention.
+There are *primary* types and *secondary* types which are specializations of a primary type for particular applications, requiring particular properties or fields to be present by convention.
 Every primary and secondary file type is assigned a 3-letter lower case string, that can be used as a filename suffix, e.g. dataset.seq or bigdata.kmr.
-For example, a primary data type could be  sequence, with secondary types k-mer, illumina read-pair, pacbio long read, and contig that are specialization of sequence to particular types of sequences.
+For example, a primary data type could be  sequence, with secondary types k-mer, illumina read-pair, pacbio long read, and contig that are specializations of sequence to particular types of sequences.

 We describe here the ASCII version of a data file.
-There is always a binary version encoding the same information that is more compact and efficient that can be produced either by converting an ASCII version with ONEview, or directly with our C support library.
+There is always a binary version encoding the same information that is much more compact and efficient that can be produced either by converting an ASCII version with ONEview, or produced directly with our C support library.
 The binary versions are distinguished by having the same suffix as the ASCII version, but with a "1" prepended, e.g. dataset.1seq.

 Every ASCII 1-code file begins with a header segment followed by a data segment.
 Headers, relevant for all file types, are described in Chapter 1 following this introduction, and the encoding of the data is documented in Chapter 2.